armargolisEPA/aiec-symposium.github.io/invited.md

 </p>

-<h3 style="text-align: justify" id="keynote-abstract---download-slides">Declarative process management and mining: a killer application for LTLf
+<h3 style="text-align: justify" id="keynote-abstract---download-slides">Declarative Process Management and mining: A Killer Application for LTLf
 </h3>
 <p>Business process management (BPM) is a discipline at the intersection between operations management, computer science,
 and software and systems engineering, whose grand goal is to support managers, analysts, and domain experts in the design,